zeroluck/docs/sources/admin-guide/deployment/centos.md

 # ./setup.py
 ```

-After setup.py script successful execution, point your browser to
+After the successful execution of the setup script, point your browser
-`https://hostname` Login with the default user name “admin” and the LDAP
+to the uri `https://hostname`.
+Login with the default user name “admin”,
-password printed back in the confirmation (also contained in
+and the LDAP password printed back in the confirmation (also contained
-`setup.properties.last`).
-If you want to see the full LDIF for the admin
+in `setup.properties.last`).
+The full LDIF for the admin user contains
-user, it is contained in `/opt/opendj/ldif/people.ldif`.
+the file `/opt/opendj/ldif/people.ldif`.

 Make sure you remove or encrypt `setup.properties.last` It has the clear
 text passwords for everything: LDAP, admin user, keystores, and 3DES